 There are also prescription medications available that may help you quit smoking.

 In addition to avoiding cigarette smoke, it’s also important to avoid any environmental factors that can irritate your lungs.
 These include pet hair and dander, dust, and air pollution.

 It’s important to manage any allergies you have that cause breathing problems.
 Avoiding what you’re allergic to and taking the appropriate medications can decrease breathing difficulties.

-Most people with COPD experience shortness of breath.
-This can make it difficult to perform day-to-day tasks or engage in physical activity.
-If you don’t exercise your body, your muscles will weaken.
-Your heart and lungs will become less tolerant to activity, which can make it harder to exercise.
+Most people with COPD experience shortness of breath, which can make it hard to perform day-to-day tasks or engage in physical activity.
+If you don’t exercise, your muscles will weaken.
+Your heart and lungs will become less tolerant to activity, making it tougher to exercise.